Cal Raleigh Player Props: Mariners vs. Orioles

 Cal Raleigh At The Plate

-- Raleigh leads Seattle in total hits (78) this season while batting .227 with 37 extra-base hits.
+- Raleigh leads Seattle with 79 hits, batting .228 this season with 38 extra-base hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.